 How will customers respond to the product?
 How will it interact with our current offerings?
 Will technical issues arise as we scale?
 These uncertainties make decision-making challenging, and it’s easy to become overwhelmed.
 The key is to gather as much information as possible to inform your decisions while maintaining momentum.

 As a director of product management at Amplitude, I collaborate with customers and colleagues to deliver features and products that solve our customers' problems.
-In this post, I’ll walk you through the process we used to launch our new Session Replay product—and show how we used Amplitude to guide our decisions.
+In this post, I’ll walk you through the process we used to launch our new product—and show how we used Amplitude to guide our decisions.

 - The Amplitude team uses the Amplitude platform to support decision-making during our product launches.